matheusb432/rust-course/notes/03-memory.md

 - Lifetimes are a way to ensure that references are valid as long as the data they refer to is valid.
 - They're needed to store borrowed data in structs or enums, and to return borrowed data from functions.
 - All data has a lifetime, but the compiler can often infer the lifetime of data, so most times it's unnecessary to explicitly annotate lifetimes.
-- Lifetimes are a form of generics, by convention they're named with 'a, 'b, 'c, etc.
+- Lifetimes are a form of generics, by convention they're named with `'a, 'b, 'c`.

   - 'static data lives for the entire duration of the program